Weakly-guided Self-supervised Pretraining for Temporal Activity Detection: Weakly-guided Self-supervised Pretraining

-Based on the frame-level pseudo labels, we design a self-supervised detection task on the pretraining data.
+Based on the frame-level pseudo labels, we design a self-supervised pretext task for detection on the pretraining data.
 The idea here is to introduce action segments and multi-action frames similar to the downstream data.
-To do this, we propose three augmentation methods specifically for video data: (1) Volume Freeze, (2) Volume MixUp and, (3) Volume CutMix.
+To do this, we propose three augmentation methods specifically for video data (i.e., spatio-temporal volume): (1) Volume Freeze, (2) Volume MixUp and, (3) Volume CutMix.
 Next, we will explain these concepts in detail.

-\subsubsection{Volume Freeze}
+\subsubsection{Volume Freeze:}

 Since downstream data contains multiple action segments per clip, we want to introduce the notion of action segments in pretraining data as well.
-However, the videos in the pretraining dataset contain only a single action per clip, in which, it is a challenge to have such segments.
-Our solution here is to create an action-less (background) segment within a clip.
+However, the videos in the pretraining dataset (Kinetics-400) contain only a single action per clip, in which, it is a challenge to have such segments.
+Our solution here is to create an motion-less (background) segment within a clip.
 We do this by randomly selecting a frame in a given clip, and replicating it for a random time interval (or number of frames).
 We call this `Background'.
-Such background segments are appended to the original clip at the corresponding frame location, maintaining the temporal consistency.
-Here, we assume that no action can be performed without any motion and label the frozen segment with a \textit{new} background label.
+Such background segments are appended to the original clip at the corresponding frame location, maintaining the temporal consistency as much as possible.
+We label the frozen segment with a \textit{new} background label (zero-label) assuming it does not depict the original action, without any motion.
+Although this is a strong assumption (i.e., some actions can be classified based on appearance only, without motion), it allows the model to differentiate motion variations, giving a notion of different action segments.
 Volume Freeze augmentation is shown in \fref{fig:aug} (top) and elaborated \fref{fig:vf}.
 It can be denoted as follows, {